What are fixed costs: Understanding the importance for small businesses

 Budgeting and financial projections

 While necessary for every business, this is particularly important when planning for seasonal businesses or those facing fluctuation in sales.
+A well-structured budget for business ensures essential expenses are covered even during slower periods, helping to maintain financial stability.

 Financial statements